Skip to main content

 Labeling examples

 If you have a large number of examples in your experiments, you don't need to label every example to get started.
 We recommend starting with at least 20 examples, you can always add more later.
-We recccomend that the examples that you label are diverse (balanced in both 0 and 1 labels) and representative (reflective of real use cases) of your dataset to ensure that you're building a well rounded evaluator prompt.
+We recommend that the examples that you label are diverse (balanced in both 0 and 1 labels) to ensure that you're building a well rounded evaluator prompt.

 3. Test your evaluator prompt against the labeled examples